liqotech/resource-slice-class-controller-template/README.md

 The Resource Slice Classes controller is designed to manage ResourceSlice resources in a Kubernetes cluster.
 Each controller instance handles ResourceSlices of a specific class, allowing you to run multiple controllers with different behaviors for different classes.

-The controller manages the ResourceSlice status updates and conditions, while the handler is responsible for implementing the resource allocation strategy.
+The controller manages the ResourceSlice status updates, while the handler is responsible for implementing the resource allocation strategy.
+In particular the handler should:

+- set the list of resources allocated for that resourceslice in the status
+- set a Condition of type `Resources` to indicate if the resources have been accepted or denied.
+- return an error if it fails to process the ResourceSlice, thus the reconciliation should be retried.
+Note: it should not return an error if the resourceslice has been correctly processed, but the resources have been denied.

 ## Features